-This Policy and Guidelines document is approved by the Board of Trustees.
+This Policy and Guidelines document is approved by the Board of Trustees; they will review and approve it at least every three years unless material changes are needed at an earlier point.

-The Executive Team will monitor and review this document on an annual basis, or at an earlier point should the need arise, for example if there is a legislative change or they have identified new practice.
+The Executive Team will monitor and review this document on an annual basis, or at an earlier point should the need arise, for example if there are minor adjustments needed relating to operational or staffing changes.
+If there is a legislative change or they have identified new practice, any material changes will be presented to the Board of Trustees for approval.